pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_srv.md

 "run! finished with 50 clock events, 0 sample steps, simulation time: 20.0"
 ```

-Note that
+Note that:

-- the times deviate from the activity based implementation because here we do not use conditional events and therefore have no time divergence due to sampling [^1].
+- the times deviate from the activity based implementation because here we do not use conditional events and therefore have no time divergence due to sampling [^1],
-- Processes must transfer IO-operations with a [`now!`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.now!) call to the clock.
+- the printing via the clock produces additional clock events,
+- here we don't see sampling since no conditional events are involved.

-[^1]: the load activity in the activity-based example uses a conditional event.
+[^1]: the `load` activity in the [activity-based example](https://pbayer.github.io/DiscreteEventsCompanion.jl/dev/examples/queue_mmc_act/) uses a conditional event.
 The condition is then checked periodically with sampling.
 That introduces a time divergence into the simulation.
 Instead in the process-based example the blocking on channels is handled by Julia internally and we need not to wait conditionally on the clock.